-V-REP offers path/motion planning functionality via a plugin wrapping the OMPL library.
-The plugin is courtesy of Federico Ferri, exports several API functions related to OMPL.
+CoppeliaSim offers path/motion planning functionality via a plugin wrapping the OMPL library.
+The plugin, courtesy of Federico Ferri, exports several API functions related to OMPL.
 Its source code can be found here.

 Following points should be considered when preparing a path/motion planning task:

 Decide of a start and goal state.
 When the path planning object is a serial manipulator, a goal pose (or end-effector position/orientation) is often provided instead of a goal state.
 In that case function simIK.getConfigForTipPose can be used to find one or several goal states that satisfy the provided goal pose.